-Brian J. Carroll is founder and CEO of InTouch Inc., one of the first companies to provide lead generation solutions for the complex sale and recognized by Inc. Magazine as one of America's fastest growing companies.
+Brian J. Carroll is founder and CEO of InTouch, one of the first companies to provide lead generation solutions for the complex sale and recognized by Inc. Magazine as one of America's fastest growing companies.
 He speaks to 20,000 people a year on improving sales effectiveness and lead generation strategies.
-Carroll has been featured in publications including The Wall Street Transcript, Sales and Marketing Management, and Inc. His blog, http://blog.startwithalead.com, is read by thousands each week.
+Carroll has been featured in The Wall Street Transcript, Sales and Marketing Management, and Inc.